 - Tooth decay often begins on the chewing surfaces of the back teeth.
 These surfaces have pits and grooves that trap plaque, bacteria, and bits of food.
 The pits and grooves are hard to keep clean, because toothbrush bristles cannot reach into them.

-- Sealants are most often placed in children and teenagers, since tooth decay can start soon after teeth come in.
+Sealants are most often placed in young children and teenagers, since tooth decay can start soon after teeth come in.
 But adults can sometimes benefit from sealants too, because you never outgrow the risk for developing cavities.

 Click here for more supporting evidence for school-based dental programs.